AryanT7/SE-Fall-25-Group-2/proj2/backend/DBSetup.md

 # Database Setup Guide

-This document outlines the complete setup process for the Cafe Calories PostgreSQL database, including user creation, permissions, and access control.
+This document outlines the setup process for using PostgreSQL with Cafe Calories.
+By default, the app uses SQLite (`app.db`) and needs no DB setup.
+Use this guide only if you want PostgreSQL.

 ## Prerequisites